 Navigation to Accounts Tab

-Go to the Accounts tab in Salesforce to start joining accounts.
-You can usually find this tab in the main menu bar of your Salesforce screen.
+If you want to join accounts in Salesforce, go to the Accounts tab.
+This tab is usually in the main menu bar of your Salesforce screen.

 Using the Merge Accounts Option